A NEW KIND OF CORTIJO: The classic design concept revisited

 Above: This secluded patio is located to one side of the main entrance, beautifully designed to reflect a Moorish past, its simplicity both complemented by and contrasted with minimalist contemporary furniture by Driade.

-UDesign’s approach was not to recreate this ageless design, but to incorporate its most beneficial features into a luxurious contemporary home.
+The approach taken by UDesign architects in Marbella was not to recreate this ageless design, but to incorporate its most beneficial features into a luxurious contemporary home.
 All the bedrooms, lounge and kitchen lead onto the courtyard, allowing the sound of running water and the beautiful scents of the citrus trees to permeate the spaces within.

 Above: The view over the pool towards the courtyard is simply beautiful.
 With slender cypress trees at the far end, white travertine marble and magnificent Moorish doorways on each side, this is indeed an outdoor living area reaching into the heart of the house itself, all cooled by clever design and the sound of flowing water.